List of Indian submissions for the Academy Award for Best International Feature Film

 India has submitted films for the Academy Award for Best International Feature Film (formerly Academy Award for Best Foreign Language Film) (Note: The name change was proposed in April 2019 after the Academy deemed the word "Foreign" to be outdated.) since 1957, a year after the incorporation of the category.
 The award is given annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The "Best Foreign Language Film" category was not created until 1956; however, between 1947 and 1955, the academy presented a non-competitive Honorary Award for the best foreign language films released in the United States.

-The Film Federation of India (FFI) appoints a committee to choose one film among those released that year to be submitted as India's official entry to the academy for a nomination for "Best Foreign Language Film" the following year.
-The chosen films, along with their English subtitles, are sent to the academy, where they are screened for the jury.

-As of 2025, India has been nominated three times, for: 1957's Mother India (India's first submission, which came close to winning but lost to Nights of Cabiria by a single vote), 1988's Salaam Bombay! and 2001's Lagaan (2001).
+As of 2026, India has been nominated three times, for Mother India (1957), Salaam Bombay!
+(1988), and Lagaan (2001).